OWASP/owasp.github.io/pages/events.md

 Ever wanted to network and learn along with other AppSec professionals?
 We host nearly a dozen events each year varying in format to week long trainings and conferences, to single day programs.
 OWASP events are a great way to:

-- Improve you career skills
+- Improve your career skills
 - Build your professional network
 - Learn about new trends in the industry